alemart/surgescript/docs/reference/math.md

 `approximately(x, y)`

 Compares two floating point values.
-Since comparing two numbers for equality directly may result in inaccuracies, this is a handy function.
+Since comparing two floating point numbers for equality directly may result in inaccuracies, this is a handy function.

 *Arguments*